 Pennoni Associates - Transportation Project Engineer

-Kazi has been employed by Pennoni Associates since 2005 and currently works at their Headquarters in Philadelphia.
-Kazi works as a Transportation Engineer focusing on infrastructure improvement projects, as well as managing the Highway group in Philadelphia.
-Kazi has extensive work experience in Southeastern PA, Western PA, and NJ.
+Kazi has been employed by Pennoni since 2005 and currently manages the Highway staff at their Headquarters in Philadelphia.
+As a Transportation Engineer, Kazi focuses on infrastructure improvement projects and has extensive work experience in Southeastern PA, Western PA, and NJ.
 Kazi received his B.S. in Civil Engineering from Penn State University and is now a registered professional engineer in Pennsylvania, New Jersey, and Delaware.
-Kazi lives in West Philadelphia with his wife Ria; They both enjoy exploring Philadelphia’s history and traveling abroad.
+Kazi lives in West Philadelphia with his wife Ria and their daughter Zanaya; They enjoy exploring Philadelphia’s history and traveling abroad.

 Jennifer Reigle, P.E.